Three's company: A man sticks out the pandemic with his ex-wife and his mother

 It may sound like a pitch for a sitcom, but Neil Kramer is living it.
 Kramer has spent the past two years living with his mom and his ex-wife in a two-bedroom, one-bathroom apartment in Queens.

-Sophia Lansky, who's been divorced from Kramer for more than a decade after their 15-year marriage, had asked her ex-husband if she could stay with him and his mother — who'd already been living there — for a couple of weeks after her roof collapsed in late 2019.
+Sophia Lansky, who has been divorced from Kramer for more than a decade after their 15-year marriage, had asked her ex-husband if she could stay with him and his mother — who had already been living there — for a couple of weeks after her roof collapsed in late 2019.

 "I thought it was going to be for like a month," Kramer said during a StoryCorps conversation with Lansky in November 2021.